EMMANUELWB/CodeAlpha__EV-Infrastructure-vs.-Adoption-A-Data-Driven-Exploration/ReadMe.md

 **P-value:** < 0.001

 **Interpretation:**
-The analysis shows a strong positive relationship between year and total EV adoption (R = 0.89), indicating that the number of EVs grows substantially over time.
-The P-value (< 0.001) confirms the trend is statistically significant.

-The model predicts a steady increase of ~2,203 EVs per year.
+This model predicts a steady increase of ~2,203 EVs per year.
 Forecast for 2025–2027 suggests adoption will continue to grow, reaching roughly 32,000 EVs by 2027.
 Since the R-value is 0.89, this model explains a large portion of the trend, so the forecast is reasonably reliable for short-term projections.